dayronsuazo/Azure-Project-Compute/README.md

 # Microsoft Azure Projects - Deploying a Scalable Web Application Using Azure App Service.

 *Overview*
-This project demonstrates how to deploy a scalable web application using Azure App Service.
-It covers creating an App Service Plan, deploying an application and configuring auto-scaling.
+The main objective of this project is to deploy a scalable web application on Azure App Service, showcasing how to leverage Azure's platform to host, manage and auto-scale applications efficiently.
+It aims to create an App Service Plan, deploying a web app and configuring scaling rules to handle varying workloads, ensuring optimal performance and cost-effectiveness.

 The steps include: